QuorumComp/rc800/docs/Introduction.md

 Internally it has eight 8 bit registers.
 These are named ```F``` (for ```F```lag), ```T``` (```T```emporary), ```B```, ```C```, ```D```, ```E```, ```H```, and ```L```.
 They can also be combined to form four 16 bit register - , ```FT```, ```BC```, ```DE```, and ```HL```.
 There's an extensive set of instructions that perform 16 bit operations, such as comparisons, shifts and addition.
 There's also a program counter, interrupt enable flag, stack pointers and a set of configuration registers.

 The architecture features on-chip stacks - one per each register pair.
 The register pair can be viewed as a window into the stack - when a register is pushed onto its stack, the top value is duplicated and the pointer decremented.
-Because the stacks are independent, all registers can be pushed at once, enabling very fast interrupt handling.
+Because the stacks are independent, all registers can be pushed at once, enabling very fast interrupt response.

 The ISA has been designed so it will fit into a four stage RISC-like pipeline.
 As the data bus is 8 bits wide, this means the CPU is only able to move one 8 bit value (two, if you count the opcode) to or from memory per instruction.
 Thus the architecture is neither little or big endian - the system designer or programmer gets to choose which endianness is the most appropriate.